-Whether you are interested in managing wildlife populations or discovering new medical breakthroughs, NWCCD’s Biology Program will start you on the right path.
-Offered at both Gillette College and Sheridan College, the Biology Program has two main areas of emphasis: Biochemical and Molecular Biology, and Conservation and Wildlife Biology.
+Whether you are interested in managing wildlife populations or discovering new medical breakthroughs, Northern Wyoming Community College District’s (NWCCD) Biology Program will start you on the right path.
+The Biology Program has two main areas of emphasis: Biochemical and Molecular Biology, and Conservation and Wildlife Biology.

 A degree in Biology from NWCCD will open doors to a career full of possibilities, from working as a game warden to pharmaceutical researcher to a National Park biologist.

-Small, interactive classes at both Gillette College and Sheridan College, dedicated faculty with diverse backgrounds, plentiful outdoor research opportunities, and strong collaborations with the University of Wyoming and state agencies provide Biology students an ideal, hands-on learning environment.
+Small, interactive classes, dedicated faculty with diverse backgrounds, plentiful outdoor research opportunities, and strong collaborations with the University of Wyoming and state agencies provide Biology students an ideal, hands-on learning environment.

 - Study Biology in a region with a broad diversity of ecosystems, from grasslands to alpine systems, from geothermal hot springs to high-desert shrublands.

 - A team of NWCCD students earned national recognition as a finalist for the 2015 National Science Foundation’s Community College Challenge for their research in biofuel production.